The Great British Bake Off 2020 line-up – contestants revealed - TheNewsTrace

 Job: Music Trainer

 Who’s Rowan?
-The music instructor from Worcestershire is totally self taught.
+The music trainer from Worcestershire is completely self taught.
 He enjoys adorning his bakes with flowers, ideally edible ones, utilizing what’s in bloom in his backyard.

-What’s his baking type?
-Rowan calls his baking type ostentatious, however he hopes, tasteful.
-French pâtissérie is his absolute ardour – he loves the subtlety of flavour, and the type and class of French baking, and he’s drawn to nice, complicated, layered muffins.
+What’s his baking model?
+Rowan calls his baking model ostentatious, however he hopes, tasteful.
+French pâtissérie is his absolute ardour – he loves the subtlety of flavour, and the model and class of French baking, and he’s drawn to advantageous, advanced, layered muffins.
 His love of the Georgian period encourages him to reinvent 18th-century recipes at any time when he can.

 Strengths and weaknesses: “My strengths are ambition in concepts and design.
 My weak point is over-ambition and little interest in timings!”